Planar lattices do not recover from forest fires: Proof of Theorem 4

-Let $E(\Tr)$ denote the edge-set of $\Tr$.
-Then $\card E(\Tr) = k$.
-For $e = (x,y) \in E(\Tr)$, let $\dd_{e} = \lfloor \frac12 \dist (x,y) \rfloor$.
-The multiset $\calD(X) = [ \dd_{e} :e \in \Tr]$ is called the set of \emph{merger times} of $X$.
+Let $E(\mathcal{T})$ denote the edge-set of $\mathcal{T}$.
+Then $\# E(\mathcal{T}) = k$.
+For $e = (x,y) \in E(\mathcal{T})$, let $\mathrm{d}_{e} = \lfloor \frac{1}2 \operatorname{dist}(x,y) \rfloor+1$.
+The multiset $\mathcal{D}(X) = [ \mathrm{d}_{e} \dvtx e \in\mathcal{T}]$ is called the set of \emph{merger times} of $X$.

-The terminology of merger tree and merger times is inspired by the dynamics described in Section~\ref{sec:sketch}.
-Indeed, each edge $e$ of $\Tr$ corresponds to the merger of two blobs and $\dd_{e}$ is their (approximate) time of merger.
+The terminology of merger times is inspired by the dynamics described in Section~\ref{sec:sketch}.
+Indeed, each edge $e$ of $\mathcal{T}$ corresponds to the merger of two blobs and $\mathrm{d}_{e}$ is their (approximate) time of merger.